-I love fig season…and now is the time to enjoy them.
+I love fig season… and now is the time to enjoy them.
 Figs are great in salads and pair beautifully with soft cheeses like goat cheese as well as nuts like walnuts.
-The dressing for this salad is so delicious, that I will use it long after the season ends.
-Adjust the dressing and salad ingredients according the the amount of people you are serving.
+The dressing for this salad is so delicious that I will use it long after the season ends.
+Adjust the dressing and salad ingredients according to the number of people you are serving.

-1/8 teaspoon kosher salt or fine sea salt
+- 1/8 teaspoon of kosher salt or fine sea salt

-Preheat oven to 350 degrees F. Spread walnuts into a single layer on a small baking sheet.
+- Preheat oven to 350 degrees.
+Spread walnuts into a single layer on a small baking sheet.
 Roast for 5-10 minutes until fragrant and toasted, stirring halfway through.
 Let cool while you prepare the vinaigrette.
+Make the vinaigrette.

-In a small bowl, stir together shallots, 1 tablespoon vinegar, honey, salt, and pepper.
+- In a small bowl, stir together shallots, 1 tablespoon of vinegar, honey, salt, and pepper.
 Slowly drizzle in walnut oil, whisking, until emulsified.

-If desired, finish the salad with a few grinds of cracked black pepper and a few pinches of a medium-grind sea salt.
-Serve immediately.
+- If desired, finish the salad with a few grinds of cracked black pepper and a few pinches of medium-grind sea salt.